guffzilla/wartest/PROJECT_ARCHITECTURE.md

 This is a comprehensive, enterprise-grade system for analyzing and managing Warcraft I, II, and III games.
 The system is designed to be modular, scalable, and future-proof, with support for local game analysis, multiplayer monitoring, and AI-powered insights.

 ## **🎯 Long-Term Vision**
-- **Local Game Analysis**: Extract and analyze game assets, replays, and gameplay data
+- **Local Game Analysis**: Analyze game data, replays, and gameplay metrics
 - **Multiplayer Monitoring**: Track and analyze multiplayer games across all three Warcraft titles
 - **AI Integration**: Machine learning models for pattern recognition and game analysis
 - **Tauri Desktop App**: Cross-platform application integrating all functionality ✅